 (a) the Option or right is a single, non-transferable Option or right;

-(c) the exercise price per Beansprout Share is not less than the Issue Price.
+(c) the exercise price per Beansprout Share is not less than the IPO Price.

-4.4 An Option granted to a Founder Director pursuant to this section 4, may be exercised 6 months after Permitted Transaction Completion.
-The Option will expire 36 months after the Permitted Transaction Completion.
-If the Option holder ceases to be a Director, officer or employee of the Beansprout, the Option will expire 12 months after Permitted Transaction Completion, or 3 months after ceasing to be a Director, officer or employee to the Beansprout, whichever is later.
+4.4 An Option granted to a Founder Director pursuant to this section 4, may not be exercised earlier than 6 months after Permitted Transaction Completion.
+Options must expire no later than 36 months after the Permitted Transaction Completion.
+If an Option holder ceases to be a Director, officer or employee of the Beansprout, their Options must expire 12 months after Permitted Transaction Completion, or 3 months after ceasing to be a Director, officer or employee to the Beansprout, whichever is later.

-4.5 An Option granted to a Financial Adviser under this section 4 may be exercised following Permitted Transaction Completion and shall expire 12 months after Permitted Transaction Completion.
+4.5 An Option granted to a Financial Adviser under this section 4 may be exercised at any time following Permitted Transaction Completion and shall expire 12 months after Permitted Transaction Completion.

 5 Use of Beansprout Share Proceeds and restrictions on payments

-5.1 Until Permitted Transaction Completion, the Beansprout Share Proceeds may only be used to:
+5.1 Prior to Permitted Transaction Completion, the Beansprout Share Proceeds may only be used to:

 c) meet expenses incurred in activities relating to the identification and evaluation of assets or businesses and the obtaining of shareholder approval for a proposed Permitted Transaction, such as: